 If you want to avoid the queues, which are literally the longest queues in Rome, make sure you buy your ticket in advance.
-I will tell you what types of tickets are available so you can choose the one that suits you best:
+Here are the types of tickets available for advance purchase:

 With this option you will be paying for your access to the Vatican Museums, where you will be able to contemplate, among thousands of other works of art, the wonderful Sistine Chapel.
 The advantage?
 It includes a ticket that saves you endless queues at the door and you will be accompanied by an expert guide who will help you contextualize everything you see.

 Believe me: in a place with so many works, so much history and so much symbolism, you will appreciate having some information about the main galleries, the main artists and the essential works so as not to be overwhelmed by the great amount of stimuli, corridors and art that you will find inside the Vatican Museums.
-With this itinerary you will go through the main rooms and galleries of the Museums, learning the most relevant details of the most significant works of the Vatican Museums.
+With this tour you will visit the main halls and galleries of the Museums, learning the most relevant details of the most significant works of the Vatican Museums.
 In this case the difference is that for a slightly higher price, you can enjoy the guided tour in a small group.

-If you are one of those who do not enjoy tours in large organized groups, consider this option because it will allow you to be closer to the guide's explanations, have a lighter pace during the visit and have more freedom to raise questions, ask for recommendations, connect better with the guide, etc.
+If you are one of those who do not enjoy tours in large organized groups, consider this option because it will allow you to be closer to the explanations of the guide, have a lighter pace during the visit and have more freedom to ask questions, ask for recommendations, connect better with the guide, etc..

-Why I like this option: this is a good option to visit the Vatican Museums with a guide in a small group, allowing you to enjoy a more intimate experience.
+Why I like this option: this is a good option to visit the Vatican Museums with a guide in a small group, which will allow you to enjoy a more intimate experience.

 Recommended if... you want to visit the Museum with a guide but without having to join a large group.

-This is definitely the most exclusive way to visit the Vatican Museums: you will be able to access the Sistine Chapel before it opens to the general public and enjoy the art without too many tourists around, with an expert guide in a small group.
+This is undoubtedly the most exclusive way to visit the Vatican Museums: you can enter the Sistine Chapel before it opens to the general public and enjoy the art without too many tourists around, with an expert guide in a small group.

-Among all the premium tickets you can find for the Vatican, if you have to seriously consider one it is this early entrance with preferential access to the Sistine Chapel.
-Particularly, I like to enjoy some serenity and calmness in museums and I am not lying if I say that in the Vatican Museums in general and in the Sistine Chapel in particular it was particularly difficult for me.
+Among all the premium tickets you can find for the Vatican, if you have to seriously consider any of them it is this early entrance with preferential access to the Sistine Chapel.
+Particularly, I like to enjoy some serenity and calm in museums and I am not lying if I say that in the Vatican Museums in general and the Sistine Chapel in particular I found it particularly difficult.

 This option allows you to visit the Sistine Chapel with a smaller capacity (before it opens to the general public and other tours) and, undoubtedly, that allows you to enjoy it much better.

 The difference between seeing this place in a small group, in detail, in silence and without hundreds of flashes around you will definitely mark how you live the experience.
-This type of ticket guarantees that you will be able to see the Vatican Museums in general and the Sistine Chapel in particular for an hour and a half before the crowds flood the corridors.
-If you have to indulge yourself on your trip, I advise you to value this one very seriously.
+This type of ticket guarantees that you will be able to see the Vatican Museums in general and the Sistine Chapel in particular an hour and a half before the crowds flood the corridors.
+If you have to give yourself a treat on your trip, I advise you to take this one very seriously.

 Why I like this option: first of all, because on a normal visit, the Sistine Chapel is usually crowded with tourists, which makes it lose a lot of charm.
 If you visit it first thing in the morning, with an expert guide to help you contextualize everything you see and accompanied by a small group, the experience really takes on another level.

-Another highly recommended option is to combine the visit to the Vatican Museums in the morning with the visit to the Colosseum in the afternoon.
-As you may already know, a visit to the Colosseum is a must on your trip to Rome (no matter how many times you have seen its façade, you can't imagine everything inside until you visit it).
+Another highly recommended option is to combine the visit to the Vatican Museums in the morning with a visit to the Colosseum in the afternoon.
+As you may already know, a visit to the Colosseum is a must on your trip to Rome (no matter how many times you have seen its façade, you can't imagine all that is inside until you visit it).

-If you want to save time and money when buying tickets to the two most emblematic points of Rome, this combined ticket with guided tour to the Vatican Museums and the Colosseum is the best option in my opinion.
-In this article on How to buy tickets for the Colosseum and the Vatican I have described what this combined guided tour consists of, what it includes, how you can arrange it, etc.
+If you want to save time and money when buying tickets to the two most emblematic spots in Rome, this combined ticket with guided tour to the Vatican Museums and the Colosseum is the best option in my opinion.
+In this article on How to Buy Tickets for the Colosseum and the Vatican I have described what this combined guided tour consists of, what it includes, how you can organize it, etc.

-Why I like this option: if you are planning your trip to Rome you should already know that both the Colosseum and the Vatican are two must-sees in the city.
-And the best way to visit them is to combine access to both places, to save some money and also to be able to tour them with an expert guide who will make sure you don't miss anything.
+Why I like this option: if you are planning your trip to Rome you should already know that both the Colosseum and the Vatican are two must-see stops in the city.
+And the best way to visit them is to combine the access to both places, to save some money and also to be able to visit them with an expert guide who will make sure you don't miss anything.